Loggingout/Loggingout/README.md

 - 👋 Hi, I’m @Loggingout
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in computer programming & hacking.
 - 🌱 I’m currently learning SQL, HTML, & I've been learning more about hacking networks(TryHackMe, HackTheBox).
 - 💞️ I’m looking to collaborate on small projects. still an intermediate.
 - 📫 How to reach me: Email, or Phone